AirNet: Neural Network Transmission over the Air: Introduction

-Similarly to most wireless lossy source delivery problems, the two approaches we consider follow the separation approach and the joint source-channel coding (JSCC) approach, respectively.
-In the separation-based approach, we train a model of certain size, whose parameters are then transmitted over the channel.
+In this work, we consider two fundamental approaches to this problem \cite{airnet}.
+As in most wireless lossy source delivery problems, the two approaches follow the separation approach and the joint source-channel coding (JSCC) approach, respectively.
+In the separation-based approach, we train a model of a certain size, whose parameters are then transmitted over the channel using an error correction code to provide reliability in the presence of noise and fading.
 We can either train a sufficiently small-size network that can be delivered over the channel, or a pre-trained network can be compressed to be reduced to the required size.
-In the alternative, JSCC approach, the parameters of the network are transmitted directly over the channel.
-In the latter approach, called AirNet, the training is carried out taking into account the effect of channel noise.
+In the alternative JSCC approach, the parameters of the network are transmitted directly over the channel.
+In the latter approach, called AirNet, the training is carried out taking into account the effect of channel imperfections.
 We remark that, in both approaches, we assume the availability of the data at the edge server, which allows to optimize the DNN in terms of accuracy, size, and robustness.
+The problem we face can be treated as a lossy source delivery problem over a wireless channel; more specifically a remote source delivery problem, where the goal is to deliver the underlying true inference function, i.e., the model, to the edge user.
+But, the edge server does not have access to the true model, and it can only estimate it through its local dataset.

-The major contributions of this work can be summarized as follows:
+Our major contributions can be summarized as follows: